 Estimates suggest that $10 billion is bet annually during March Madness, a number roughly split in half between game-by-game betting and pools/brackets.
 As more and more states legalize online sports betting, it’s safe to assume that the total amount bet on March Madness will only grow.

-Count Virginia as one of those states, as it legalized sports betting in 2020.
-We’ll run through everything you need to know to bet on March Madness in VA including the best online sportsbooks & betting apps, what you can and can’t bet on here, and more.
+There are plenty of NCAA basketball bets to make on the other teams though.
+So, we’ll run through everything you need to know to bet on March Madness in VA including the best online sportsbooks & betting apps, what you can and can’t bet on here, and more.
+Jump to live March Madness odds right here.

-Legal and regulated online sportsbooks in the US will be at the ready with a very full lineup of March Madness bets.
-Included among what you’ll find are:
+Legal and regulated online sportsbooks in VA are at the ready with a very full lineup of March Madness bets.
+Included are:

 Each March Madness game line will look something like this: